Renew your Canadian Dental Care Plan coverage

 - a statement that the documents are being submitted for the CDCP

-- a return address, so we can return your documents once we’ve processed them
+- a return address, so we can return your documents for us to send the original documents or certified copies back to once we've processed them

 If you or your delegate brings the documents to a Service Canada office in person, please provide: